rmit-astm/cycling-safety-comfort/README.md

 ## Acknowledgement
 This code was developed by [Steve Pemberton](https://cur.org.au/people/steve-pemberton/) and [Afshin Jafari](https://cur.org.au/people/afshin-jafari/) from the Centre for Urban Research at RMIT University.
 To contact us, please email afshin.jafari@rmit.edu.au.
-We acknowledge the contributions from the [AToM](https://matsim-melbourne.github.io/) development team, the [JIBE project](https://jibeproject.com/) team, and the [iMOVE project 3-3033 team](https://imoveaustralia.com/project/modelling-cycling-investments-in-regional-areas/).
+We acknowledge the contributions from Paul Yacoumis from the Victorian Department of Transport and Planning, the [AToM](https://matsim-melbourne.github.io/) development team, the [JIBE project](https://jibeproject.com/) team, and the [iMOVE project 3-3033 team](https://imoveaustralia.com/project/modelling-cycling-investments-in-regional-areas/).